liquidmetal-dev/getting-started/demos/static-equinix/slides.md

 ### Configure `clusterctl`

+- `clusterctl` installs the CAPI controllers in the management cluster
 - Config file instructs `clusterctl` where to find the custom provider image and how to run it

 ```bash